vippsas/vipps-developers/common-topics/landing-page.md

 bubble.
 Include a detailed description of why it is not possible to display the landing page.

+The landing page is more than just a web page, it is an entire application, and it plays an important role in our payment process.

 **Please note:** When using `skipLandingPage`, the user is not sent to a URL after completion of the payment.
 The "result page" is just the confirmation in the Vipps or MobilePay app.
 The required parameter `returnUrl` (called `fallback` for the eCom API)